Scrince/DataScythe/README.md

 # DataScythe

 DataScythe is a native secure data erasure utility for physical drives, mounted volumes, directories, and individual files.
-The project is built around a C++17 erase engine with command-line and Qt desktop front ends.
+Current source builds also include a Qt GUI drive cloning workflow for byte-for-byte physical drive copies and a drive analytics view for health-related and device identity properties.
+The project is built around C++17 core engines with command-line and Qt desktop front ends.

 DataScythe performs destructive operations.
 Use it only on targets that are authorized for permanent erasure, and verify every device path before